wolfgang-desalvador/av-resim-on-aks/README.md

 * An Azure Virtual Network with at least /15 CIDR address space
 * Quota for a GPU accelerated SKU on Azure
 * A client with Azure CLI installed.
+* A Docker installation for image build process

 ## Define variables